USS Moffett: History

 Three months later, while escorting Memphis and a merchant ship to Ascension Island, Moffett made contact with U-604, and again joined Navy aircraft to attack.
 A running fight ensued through the night, and when the submarine surfaced 95 miles north of Trinidad next morning, Moffett drove her down once more with five hits.
 Three days later, with the aid of aircraft, contact was regained and the submarine was badly damaged by Moffett's depth charges.
 In the dark and confusion of action, a friendly aircraft mistaking Moffett for the enemy made two strafing runs which caused minor damage.
 The stricken submarine was finally scuttled by her crew 11 August; Moffett was credited with the kill.

 On 26 March 1944, Moffett sailed as escort commander of Convoy YN-78, a group of tugs, barges, and patrol craft en route to England for the invasion of Normandy.
 After visiting Wales and Northern Ireland, Moffett returned to New York 11 May.

 Moffett's last combat experience came 1 August, when enemy planes attacked Convoy UGS-48 as she screened it en route to Bizerte, Tunisia.
 Laying smoke to protect the convoy, Moffett went into a series of brilliant tight turns and maneuvers to dodge the torpedo planes which continued to attack through the night, and with other escorts drove them off with antiaircraft fire.
 She returned to New York from this mission 27 August.
 After a last escort voyage to Oran in April 1945, Moffett began extended repairs at Boston.

 Towed to Charleston, South Carolina, 28 May for further repairs, Moffett was still in the yard at the close of the war in August, and work was stopped.

 She was decommissioned in Charleston 2 November 1945 and entered the Reserve Fleet.
 Stricken from the Navy list 28 January 1947, Moffett was sold for scrapping 16 May 1947 to Boston Metals Company, Baltimore, Maryland.

 Moffett received two battle stars for World War II service.

-No other United States Navy ship has been named Moffett.